Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards

-The nature of computing systems has thus changed across the spectrum of devices, from being pure compute-based to being a mixture of CPUs, GPUs, accelerators and FPGAs.
-Such heterogeneous capabilities are now also available on "edge devices" such as the Raspberry PI, Google's Coral Tensor Processing Unit \cite{googletpu} and Intel's Movidius \cite{intelmovidiusmyriad2}.
-From a hardware perspective, as devices have shrunk, the industry is struggling to eliminate the effects of thermodynamic fluctuations, which are unavoidable at lower technology nodes (sub-10nm scale).
-While we try to make energy efficient hardware architectures, recent research has shown that machine learning consumes significant energy \cite{greenai}.
+The nature of computing systems has transformed across the spectrum of devices, from being pure compute-based to being a mixture of CPUs, GPUs, accelerators and Field Programmable Gate Arrays (FPGA).
+Heterogeneous computing capabilities are now also available on "edge devices" such as the Raspberry PI, Google's Coral Tensor Processing Unit \cite{googletpu} and Intel's Movidius \cite{intelmovidiusmyriad2}.
+As devices have shrunk, the industry is struggling to eliminate the effects of thermodynamic fluctuations, which are unavoidable at lower technology nodes (sub-10nm scale).
+Even as architectures become more energy efficient, recent research has shown that workloads such as deep learning consumes significant energy (Schwartz et al. \cite{greenai}).
 Ironically, deep learning was inspired by the human brain, which is remarkably energy efficient.
-Shrinking and extreme form factors, diverse workloads and computing models have greatly accelerated the limitations imposed by fundamental physics and architectural, power and thermal walls.
-Decades of energy efficiency technologies across different areas have made such systems, form factors and workloads possible; however, energy consumption of computing systems is now on the rise as never before.
+Shrinking and extreme form factors, diverse workloads and computing models have thus greatly accelerated the limitations imposed by fundamental physics and architectural, power and thermal walls.

 Designing energy efficient systems present unique challenges due to the domain-specific processing capabilities required, heterogeneous nature (workloads that can run on CPUs, GPUs or specialized chips), system architecture (high bandwidth interconnects for the enormous amounts of data transfer required) and extreme form factors (with devices capable of doing Tiny ML, which is the ability to do machine learning in less than 1 mW of power \cite{tinyml}).
-Systems have thus become complex to architect, design, implement and verify, with energy efficiency transforming into a multi-disciplinary art requiring expertise across hardware/circuits, process technology, microarchitecture, domain-specific hardware/software, firmware/micro-kernels, operating systems, schedulers, thermal management, virtualization and workloads, only to name a few.
-While specific end systems (IOT, wearables, servers, HPC) need some techniques more aggressively than others due to the constraints, the underlying energy efficiency techniques tend to overlap across systems and hence we need to take a holistic view as we look to improve and architect next generation systems.
+Systems have become complex to architect, design, implement and verify, with energy efficiency transforming into a multi-disciplinary art requiring expertise across hardware/circuits, process technology, microarchitecture, domain-specific hardware/software, firmware/micro-kernels, operating systems, schedulers, thermal management, virtualization and workloads, only to name a few.
+While specific end systems (IoT, wearables, servers, HPC) need some techniques more aggressively than others due to the constraints, the underlying energy efficiency techniques tend to overlap across systems and hence we need to take a holistic view as we look to improve and architect next generation systems.